anira-project/anira_tilde/README.md

 ## Description

-The `anira~` external integrates the [anira](https://github.com/anira-project/anira) library to offer neural network inference inside max msp.
+The `anira~` external integrates the [anira](https://github.com/anira-project/anira) library to offer neural network inference inside Max.
 It currently supports the following inference engines: `LibTorch`, `ONNXRuntime`, and `TensorFlow Lite`.
 At runtime a configuration file can be submitted to the external to load a model.

 The configuration file is a JSON file that contains the following fields: